xrud-git/other/storage/microsoftCmdExe_en/README.md

 Please feel free to contribute .

 Features
-* Doesn't have other limitations than ones which is unavoidably forced by cmd.exe .
+* [dev] Doesn't have other limitations than ones which are unavoidably forced by cmd.exe .
-* [dev] Supports maximum amount of different text characters ( most of other cmd scripts doesn't support some of them in variables, filenames, file content or/and other . even though its not prominent ) .
 * Is an Open Source library under Xrud authority .

 For development info and support see [v_dev](v_dev) .